|Back to Back Issues Page|

 Greetings from Bernard Preston to this second email about how to create a cyan zone at your home.

-In our first letter which you can find in back issues we explained how a Cyan Zone combines the blue issues of longevity with green concerns about the health of the planet.
-And about the importance of adding many coloured foods to your diet.
+In our first letter which you can find in back issues we explained how a Cyan Zone combines the blue issues of longevity with green concerns about the health of the planet; and the importance of adding many coloured foods to your diet.

 We could have started on any one of a zillion different topics but because we are gardeners, I've chosen harvesting and storing rainwater.

-It has been said that the next wars will not be over oil, nor minerals or food, but water.
+It has been said that the next wars will not be over oil, minerals or food but water.
 Both the quality and the quantity are severely lacking.

-More, micro plastic particles, medication, drugs and other chemicals are the norm in our water today, even that from bottles; that's why it tastes so awful and we need carbon filters.
+Micro-plastic particles, medication and other chemicals are the norm in our water today, even that from bottles; that's why it tastes so awful and we need charcoal filters in the home.

-The simple solution is to harvest the rain, but that too comes with potential problems, in particular chemicals and soot dissolved in the manna from the skies.
+The simple solution is to harvest the rain but that too comes with potential problems; in particular chemicals and soot dissolved in the manna from the skies if you live in an industrial region.
 Gutters need to be cleaned regularly, especially if you have trees nearby.

-Filters of various complexity are recommended to remove particulate manner; we have reverted to one that is very simple but effective.
+Filters of various complexities are recommended to remove particulate manner; we have reverted to one that is very simple but effective.

 As does sterilization of every surface and drop of water to protect us from toxic bugs.

-Drinking unchlorinated rainwater may be a good compromise, not without risks.
-We have for eight years with no problems.
-Certainly it tastes a lot better than utility water and it is reassuring to know there are no plastics and toxic chemicals.
+Drinking unchlorinated rainwater may be a good compromise, not without risks; we have for eight years with no problems.
+Certainly it tastes a lot better than that from the utility and it is reassuring to know there are no plastics and toxic chemicals.